Thursday, February 28, 2019

 Alvin, Simon, Theodore the Chipmunks

 Ava kept saying I want to go back inside and see Santa Claus.
-So we took her back through and Santa was going on break.
+So we took her back through, and Santa was going on break.
 He asks Ave if she wants to go see the Reindeer, and she says yes.

-Santa took Ava's hand and they walked outside stopping to see the Reindeer.
+Santa took Ava's hand, and they walked outside, stopping to see the Reindeer.

-Ava and Santa visiting the Reindeer
+Ava and Santa are visiting the Reindeer.

 Santa holding Ava's hand